 DONATE TO OUR MISSION EFFORTS HERE

-GCM serves missionary teams sent to designated cities of Portuguese and Spanish speakers in Latin America.
-GCM has been sharing the gospel in the Latin world since 1976.
-GCM has recruited and trained over 30 missionary teams and sent them to major metropolitan cities in ten different countries of the Latin world.
-Over 300 adults and their children have moved to new countries to tell people about Jesus and plant churches.
-Using the GCM’s model of recruiting and training, over one hundred congregations now meet, and thousands of people now worship Jesus as Savior.
-GCM ministers to missionary team members throughout the entire missionary life cycle from their recruiting to their re-entry into their home culture.
+Great Cities Missions (www.greatcities.org ) aims to share Christ with the Latin world.
+GCM serves missionary teams sent to designated cities of Portuguese and Spanish speakers in Latin America and has been sharing the gospel in the Latin world since 1976.
+GCM serves missionary team members throughout the entire missionary life cycle from their recruiting to their re-entry into their home culture.

 For questions regarding the missions that Shawnee Trail supports, please contact Ken Clutter: Kclutter@ymail.com or 214-616-4479